MarvNC/better-bookwalker/README.md

  For Bookwalker JP, make sure it is the URL with the /list/ at the end of it.

 ## Support
- This script has been tested on Tampermonkey and Violentmonkey, though Violentmonkey has some issues with InteractJS.
+ This script is developed and tested on Violentmonkey; Tampermonkey should also work fine but isn't thoroughly tested.
 [Greasemonkey is not supported.](https://www.greasespot.net/2017/09/greasemonkey-4-for-users.html)

 ## Example

 ![example](https://i.fiery.me/wfhjY.png)

-## Known Issues
- Currently, resizing functionality breaks after usage when running the script in Violentmonkey.
-Tampermonkey works fine.